pietraTarzanelli/awesome-framework/README.md

 # Awesome Framework
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of projects, tools, documentation and resources related to the Framework Laptop
+A fork of a curated list of projects, tools, documentation and resources related to the Framework Laptop

 ## Contents
 - [Disclaimer](#disclaimer) - Please read!